High-dimensional Linear Bandits with Knapsacks: Application of Online HT to High-dimensional Bandit Problem

 where $a^\star_t = \max_{a\in[K] } \left\langle \bx_t , {\bmu}_{a,t-1}^{ \mathsf{s} } \right\rangle$ is selected greedily.
 Denote $\kappa_1 = \frac{\phi_{\max}(s) }{\gamma(K)\zeta(K)}$.
 Setting $\epsilon_t=0$, we have the following regret bound for Algorithm \ref{alg:Bandit}:

 \end{theorem}

-The regret of our bandit algorithm indeed matches the known low bound of general high-dimensional bandit problems which is of order $\Omega(\sqrt{s_0 T})$ \citep{chu2011contextual,ren2023dynamic}.
+The regret of our bandit algorithm indeed matches the known lower bound of high-dimensional bandit problems $\Omega(\sqrt{s_0 T})$ \citep{chu2011contextual,ren2023dynamic}.
 Compared with previous LASSO-based frameworks, no additional assumption on the range of arms (e.g., $\ell_2$-norm bound of $\bmu_a^\star$ \citep{ren2023dynamic}) or the minimum signal strength \citep{hao2020high,jang2022popart} is needed for our algorithm to achieve the optimal regret in the data-rich regime, as long as the diverse covariate condition holds.
-The sparse marginal sub-Gaussian assumption here is used to yield a more precise characterization of estimation errors associated with $\bx_t$.
-If without sparse marginal sub-Gaussian assumption, there will be no $\kappa_1$ term in the regret bound of Theorem \ref{thm:bandit-rich}.
+The sparse marginal sub-Gaussian assumption here is used to yield a more precise characterization of errors w.r.t $s_0$.
+If without this assumption, there will be no $\kappa_1$ term in the regret bound.